frankthelen/rools/README.md

 [![node](https://img.shields.io/node/v/rools.svg)]()
 [![License Status](http://img.shields.io/npm/l/rools.svg)]()

-Primary design goal is to provide a nice and state-of-the-art interface for JavaScript (ES6).
+*Primary design goal* was to provide a nice and state-of-the-art interface for JavaScript (ES6).
 Facts are plain JavaScript or JSON objects.
-Rules are specified in pure and nice JavaScript (ES6) rather than in a separate, special-purpose language like DSL.
+Rules are specified in pure and nice JavaScript rather than in a separate, special-purpose language like DSL.

-Secondary design goal is to provide RETE-like efficiency and optimizations.
+*Secondary design goal* was to provide RETE-like efficiency and optimizations.

-I was curious how far I can get -- utilizing modern ES6.
+I was curious how far I could get -- using modern JavaScript.
+It actually uses all the cool new stuff, e.g., Generators, Proxy, Reflect, Set.

+And I am more convinced than ever: JavaScript rocks!

 It started as a holiday project.
 And is still work in progress.